 In July 1963, Ernest sold a portion of the land to David Walter Turner of Tea Tree Cottage including a right of way for vehicles.
 See the map for details.

 Ernest died in April 1968 and his son, Frank Percy Mayes (named after his brother), inherited the house and land.

 In February 1969, Frank sold the majority of the remaining land - see map - in what was to become Manor Close, to Ivan James Royston Musson & Sybil Musson, of The Poplars, Finedon.

 Bank House - c1990 - with original roof

 Ernest Mayes who lived in the house with his family from 1939 to 1968.
 After his death the family continued to live in the house until the death of his son, Frank in 1985.
 Image c1930's

 Newlyweds Evelyn Mayes & Eric Sherwood with both sets of parents.
 Ernest & Margaret Mayes (nee Abbott) on the right hand side.
-Image c1940's
+Image c1943

 Violet Mayes, daughter of Ernest & Lucy Mayes.
 Her mother died the same year she was born.
+The 1921 census and the 1931 electoral register shows her living with her grandmother, Sarah Mayes.
 Image c1930's

 Bank House & Land - Deed Maps